Aleboul/aleboul.github.io/index.md

 ## About

-I am third year PhD Student in the Probability and Statistics from the laboratoire Jean Alexandre Dieudonné of Université Côte d'Azur.
-I am also part of the Lemon team located in Montpellier.
-My research interest lies in extreme value theory and machine learning.
+I am currently a Wissenschaftlicher Mitarbeiter at Ruhr-Universität Bochum working in the team of Axel Bücher.
+Prior to this, I completed my PhD in Probability and Statistics at the Jean-Alexandre Dieudonné Laboratory of Université Côte d'Azur, working with the Lemon team at INRIA, Montpellier.
+My research interests focus on extreme value theory and machine learning.

 ## Publications